THE BREATH PRAYER

 We often receive questions from our clients about our services, exercise and/or nutrition.
-Each month, we will feature frequently asked questions, with the answers on our website.
+Here, we feature some of these question with the answers.

 Please do not hesitate to e-mail us in order to submit a question you may have.
 Even if your question is not published, we will do our best to answer you directly or recommend relevant resources.